 Moses’s birth in chapter 2, with the humble basket of reeds, echoes a commonplace motif in earlier Mesopotamian literature.
 It was also used for the biography of Sargon of Akkad, who lived 1900 years before this book was written.
-Religious canon puts the exodus around 1400 BCE, at which time Egypt probably had a population of around 2 to 3 million.
+Religious canon puts Moses’s exodus around 1400 BCE, just 900 years after Sargon’s time.
+Egypt probably had a population of around 2 to 3 million then.
 This is compatible with the pharaoh’s remark in chapter 5 that the Hebrews are more numerous than the Egyptians, and the head count of 600,000 adult Hebrew men moving from Rameses to Sukkoth in chapter 12.
-With rough estimates of family size, keeping in mind that males in the last generation were mostly killed at birth and the mortality of the era, it would indeed seem probable within the framework of fiction that the Hebrews outnumber the native Egyptians before the plagues.
+With rough estimates of family size, keeping in mind that males in the last generation were mostly killed at birth and the mortality of the era, it would indeed seem probable within the framework of this fiction that the Hebrews outnumber the native Egyptians before the plagues.

 While the math checks out for the pharaoh’s off-hand remark, little else does.
 The Egyptians did a lot of writing.
 History contradicts even the most basic outlines of the narrative.
 The Elephantine papyri apparently indicate that Jews in Egypt in the 5th century BCE had no knowledge of an exodus.
 There was no agricultural base for a combined population over five million, and it takes some breeding to produce 2–3 million people from a single clan of 70 in the space of two generations, even if the two generations take 430 years.
-How could the Hebrews be enslaved when, in Genesis, it was the Egyptian people that was enslaved, effectively by Joseph?
+Why are the Hebrews now enslaved when, in Genesis, it was the Egyptian people that was enslaved, effectively by Joseph?
 Why does Yahweh orchestrate this entire spectacle through a single murderer, or at all?
 No reason is given.
 Perhaps editors removed references to a divine struggle.
 There are ancient Egyptian records of circumcision; the Hebrews did not invent the practice.

-Some editor saw these plot holes.
+Some editor must have noticed the plot holes.
 Perhaps in a lost version, the pharaoh acted under his own power, as in Genesis.
-Someone apparently found it necessary to posit that Yahweh is now controlling him as a reason for the vulgar display of power to continue.
-The mind-controlled pharaoh wilfully antagonizes a weirdly unassimilated ethnic group larger than his own through massive atrocities.
+Someone apparently found it necessary to posit that Yahweh is now controlling the leader as a reason for the vulgar display of power to continue.
+Thusly mind-controlled, the pharaoh wilfully antagonizes a weirdly unassimilated ethnic group larger than his own through massive atrocities.
 He even lowers their productivity (hence their economic value) and provokes his victims to spread out looking for straw, which would put them in an excellent position to retaliate and rise against the tyrant.
 Later editors obviously weren’t happy with this either, so in later bibles that include Jubilees (ca. 160–150 BCE), another god does the dirty work.